Click to enlarge

 Lire la suite...

-Tomb chest of drawers attributed to Mathieu Criaerd
+Tomb chest of drawers attributed to Mathieu Criaerd, 18th century

 Chest of drawers, Louis XV, XVIII

-Chest of drawers in rosewood marquetry, strongly curved on the front as well as on the sides.
+Tomb chest of drawers in rosewood marquetry with a strongly curved front and sides.

 The chest of drawers opens on the front with four drawers.
-The three rows are separated by brass flutes.
+The three rows are separated by brass fluting.

 Rich and fine ornamentation of chiseled and gilded bronzes.
-Drops of espagnolette on the uprights, opulent keyholes, drooping pull handles with chimeras and lion's muzzle on the apron.
+Espagnolette falls on the uprights, opulent keyholes, drop handles with chimeras, and a lion's muzzle on the apron.

-Although not stamped, this chest of drawers presents all the characteristics of Mathieu Criaerd's work.
-The shapes of his tomb chests of drawers are particularly eventful.
-The veneer is plain and highlights a particularly sought-after and developed ornamentation of bronzes.
-The bronzes are gilded and we find in the work of Criaerd the handles with dragons or chimeras as well as the same keyholes.
+Although not stamped, this chest of drawers exhibits all the characteristics of Mathieu Criaerd's work.
+The shapes of his tomb chests are particularly lively.
+The veneer is plain and highlights the particularly refined and developed bronze ornamentation.
+The bronzes are gilded, and the same dragon or chimera handles and keyholes are found in Criaerd's work.
 The rows of drawers are separated by brass grooves and are found individually on each side of the chest of drawers.
 The master cabinetmaker also regularly chooses royal red marble for his tomb-shaped chests of drawers.

 Mathieu Criaerd is one of the most illustrious cabinetmakers of the 18th century.
-His chests of drawers were present in illustrious residences such as the Château de Choisy or Louvigny.
-Today some of his works are kept in the Louvre.
-Note that he also worked for several merchant-mercers like Oeben.
+His commodes were featured in illustrious residences such as the Château de Choisy and Louvigny.
+Some of his works are now housed in the Louvre.
+It should be noted that he also worked for several merchants, such as Oeben.

-Work from the Louis XV period attributed to Mathieu Criaerd.
+Louis XV period work attributed to Mathieu Criaerd.
 Original bronzes and locks.

 | Facebook | Instagram | Blog de la boutique |